“All the unhappiness of men arises from one simple fact: that they cannot sit quietly in their chamber.” –Blaise Pascal

 Could there be anything more precious than this exact moment, right now, holding my beautiful dog, a loving sentient creature, on a riverbank in the foothills, clouds parting above our heads, mellow sun streaming down on our faces after weeks of summer rain?
 Nope, this is it.
 Bliss.

-Samantha Warwick is the Program Director and Lead Blogger for the WGA Calgary Office.
-Her first novel, Sage Island, was released in 2008.
+Samantha Warwick is Program Director for the WGA Calgary Office.
+Her first novel, Sage Island, was a finalist for the Georges Bugnet Award for Fiction and named one of CanLit’s Top 10 Books on Sport.
 Her nonfiction and poetry have been broadcast on CBC Radio and appeared in various literary and commercial publications including Geist, Event, The Globe & Mail, Alberta Views and FASHION.
-Lulu is a 4-year-old Chihuahua Miniature Pincher cross, supplanted to Alberta from a shelter in California.
-Lulu is the Chief Executive Officer of the WGA Calgary Office, where she oversees room temperature, treat supply and screens untrustworthy office visitors. samanthawarwick.com.
+Her Chihuahua Lulu is the Chief Executive Officer of the office, where she oversees room temperature, snack supply and screens untrustworthy visitors. samanthawarwick.com.